Tony Quinn (businessman): Seminars

-Four RTE Liveline broadcasts in the week before the 1-day-seminar were broadcast with calls critical of Quinn and his seminar with callers alluding Educo was, as reported by the Irish Independent, a "cult".
+Four RTÉ Liveline broadcasts in the week before the 1-day-seminar were broadcast with calls critical of Quinn and his seminar with callers alluding Educo was, as reported by the Irish Independent, a "cult".
 Quinn later complained about media coverage of his Educo seminar saying "It's a witch-hunt.
 It has upset an awful lot of good people and it could do damage to people's reputations and livelihoods."
 He continued "What I charge is really in the same ballpark as other people at the top of this league, people like Anthony Robbins.
 I do most of my seminar work in the Bahamas and Monte Carlo now.
 I help people achieve goals in their life and work continuously with people."

 Quinn reportedly complained to the Broadcasting Complaints Commission in Ireland about Joe Duffy's Liveline show.
 It was later revealed in 2012 that Sunday World had seen a "military-style intelligence file" on Joe Duffy, paid for by International Natural Energy and produced by Henrima Ltd., "alleging he is a member of religious group 'Opus Dei'".

 In 2010 the fees for the Educo Seminar were reportedly dropped by 66% to €6000 in the hope of increasing attendance which had slumped due to negative publicity and as a "face-saving" exercise.

 Introductory events for the Educo Seminar were held in London as recently as May 2020 with long-term members of Educo "Manj & Alex Weerasekera".

 Ex-followers who have spoken out have been publicly shamed.
 Journalist Anna Nolan wrote how ex-followers were afraid to speak of their experience.